Kanegraffiti/House-of-Wura/README.md

 Luxury event planning and fashion house website built with Next.js 14, TypeScript, Tailwind CSS, and shadcn/ui.

-## Features
+## Feature Highlights

 - Editorial homepage with hero, services, testimonials, and Instagram grid
 - Dedicated pages for services, shop catalogue, lookbook, about, contact, privacy, and terms
-- WhatsApp-first lead flows including floating chat button, prefilled CTAs, and contact form automation
+- WhatsApp-first engagement including floating chat button and prefilled CTAs
-- Client-side cart that assembles look enquiries and routes checkout to WhatsApp in one tap
+- Client-side cart that assembles looks and now checks out via WhatsApp with signed order IDs
+- Order storage, proof uploads, and admin dashboard powered by Vercel Blob (no traditional DB)
+- Protected admin area to review orders, update statuses, and reply to customers from WhatsApp templates
-- Responsive layout with tailored typography (Playfair Display & Inter) and luxury style palette
+- Responsive layout with refined typography (Playfair Display & Inter) and a luxury palette
 - JSON-LD organisation schema, Open Graph metadata, sitemap, and robots configuration for SEO
-- Local storage log of enquiries (client-side only) to review recent submissions privately
+- Accessibility-conscious interactions with focus rings, reduced-motion guards, and descriptive alt text

 ## Getting Started